101digital/react-native-theme-component/README.md

 export default yourThemeData;
 ```

+### Multiple languages

-- <b>Multiple language</b>, If you wanna use multiple language, you must pass your translate function to `i18n` props, then use `i18n` as a context props (see below code) and get all values `texts` in `src/theme-component.json` and put them into your app language data.
+If you wanna use multiple language, you must pass your translate function to `i18n` props, then use `i18n` as a context props (see below code) and get all values `texts` in `src/theme-component.json` and put them into your app language data.

 ```javascript
 import { ThemeProvider } from 'react-native-theme-component';